keviinlouis/rails-checkout/README.md

 ```

 #### Webhook
-Wirecard return the update events by sending a post request for a url you can set
+Wirecard return the update events by sending a post request for a url you can set<br>
 After configuring the keys and webhook url, you can easily setup the webhook with the default events (ORDER.* and Payment.*)
 ```ruby
 auth = Checkout::Wirecard::Auth.new(:production)